moja-global/mentorship/google-summer-of-code/GSOC-2023-Ideas.md

 ### First steps

 Study the GCBM tutorials on our Youtube channel (https://www.youtube.com/watch?v=WQd8VDrgFRk) to get started.
-Propose an example algorithm that summarises a geospatial timeseries and describe it's time and memory complexity on the `#04-modules-and-gcbm` channel.
+Propose an example algorithm that summarises a geospatial time series and describes its time and memory complexity on the `#04-modules-and-gcbm` channel.

 ## Idea: Improving FLINT.Reporting for general-purpose usage